-Answer: Alabama requires those who have been in an accident that caused death, personal injury or more than $250 of property damage to fill out an SR-13, Safety Responsibility Accident Report.
-It contains information on the accident and your insurance coverages which Alabama law mandates that you turn in so they can have on file if there are issues arising from the incident.
-For other questions about car insurance in Alabama, see the Alabama car insurance page.
+Answer: Alabama requires those in an accident that caused death, personal injury or more than $250 of property damage to fill out an SR-13 Safety Responsibility Accident Report.
+It contains information on the accident and your insurance coverages which Alabama law mandates that you turn in so they can have it on file if there are issues arising from the incident.

 Completion of the SR-13 form is required by section 32-7-1 of the Code of Alabama.
-Completion of this form is required if a motor vehicle accident occurring in Alabama caused death, personal injury, or property damage to any one owner in excess of $250.
+Completion of this form is required if a motor vehicle accident in Alabama caused death, personal injury or property damage to any owner in excess of $250.

-The driver is legally required to file a report on this form with the Alabama Department of Public Safety within 30 days after the accident regardless of who is at fault and regardless of whether or not the vehicle involved was covered by liability insurance at the time of the accident.
+The driver is legally required to file a report on this form with the Alabama Department of Public Safety within 30 days after the accident, regardless of who is at fault and whether or not the vehicle involved was covered by liability insurance at the time of the accident.

-If a driver is physically incapable of making the report, the owner of the motor vehicle involved must make the report within 30 days of learning about the accident.
+If a driver is physically incapable of making the report, the motor vehicle’s owner must make the report within 30 days of learning about the accident.

 What information is on Alabama’s SR-13 form?